Rewarding loyalty in a competitive industry

 When you're in the hospitality industry, you have to work hard to stand out from the crowd.
 Customers have so many options - countless bars, restaurants and cafes - that they're not necessarily likely to return to a business, even if they enjoy the experience.

 For The Lawrenson Group, which runs 12 bars, restaurants and gastro pubs in Auckland and Hamilton, Goody helps build customer loyalty by rewarding them for every dollar they spend.
 They've found it a valuable tool for database building, promotions, customer contact, and business analysis.

 As The Lawrenson Groups Marketing and Events Manager says, it's an important part of the loyalty puzzle:

 "You get loyal customers by providing a great service, and great products at competitive prices.
 But Goody is certainly a piece of the puzzle.
 By rewarding people for enjoying the experience, they will come back to us over our competitors."

 Increasing retention through achievable rewards

-Lawrenson Group uses Goody at all their outlets.
+The Lawrenson Group uses Goody at all their Hamilton based outlets.
 Customers sign up on one of their in-store tablet apps, and can then use their card at any Lawrenson-branded restaurant or bar.
-Lawrenson Group offers customers one point for every dollar they spend.
+The Lawrenson Group offers customers one point for every dollar they spend.
 Customers accrue points on every visit, and receive vouchers when they reach a certain point threshold.
 They also have the option to put their points towards their bill at any time.

 Get started today